JamesTsetsekas/JerseyCityBitcoin/src/blog/hello-world.md

 ---
 Hello World!

 This Site will serve as an announcement board for Jersey City Bitcoin Meetup Events, and other local or larger meetups or bitdevs events.
 We also have a blog section, myself and some other members will be contributing to.
-If you are interested in contributing to the blog please contact us via our [telegram](https://t.me/+WOiR_ajP-AgxNmMx).
+If you are interested in contributing to the blog please contact us.

 I think it's only fitting, being that this is the first "hello world" blog post of our site to include a quote Satoshi included in the genesis block.